Caufield’s Eight-Year Contract: Commitment, Leadership, and the Future of the Montreal Canadiens

 After all, his agent Pat Brisson negotiated a four-year deal between Jason Robertson and the Dallas Stars last fall, an agreement that will bring the young star to a year of full autonomy.

 Even if we had the impression that this was not the option favored by Caufield, it was not automatic.
-At any time over the past few months, he could have chosen to give himself a way out.
-The Canadian is in the bottom of the standings, he is far from the Stanley Cup, and Caufield could have felt the need to negotiate a safe conduct if ever the recovery of the team does not go as hoped in the next seasons.
+At any time over the past few months, he might have chosen to give himself a way out.
+The Canadian is in the bottom of the standings, he is far from the Stanley Cup, and Caufield might have felt the need to negotiate a safe conduct if ever the recovery of the team does not go as hoped in the next seasons.

 The fact that Caufield has enthusiastically agreed to an eight-year pact with the Canadiens that will pay him $7.85 million per season confirms his commitment to the organization.
 He wants to be there no matter what.
 The star winger will be well paid, of course, but not all young players are offered such a long contract and, in the position where the Canadian is, it may not be everyone who does. wouldn’t accept either.

-There has been a lot of talk about culture within the team in the past few months.
+There has been a lot of talk regarding culture within the team in the past few months.
 But it’s that culture that benefits from Caufield’s new contract, as the team’s main individual star puts his stamp of approval on what the Canadiens are trying to build right now.

 “To be here for a long time and to help straighten things out here is pretty special to me, and I’m excited for the challenge,” Caufield said in a videoconference Monday.